aziflaj/52/README.md

-# 52 weeks, 52 projects
+# Project 52

-The **52 weeks, 52 projects** challenge states that I should make one projects every week, for 52 weeks.
+The **Project 52** is a personal challenge according to which I should make one project every week, for 52 weeks (one year).
 It doesn't state what kind of project should I make or anything else related to that.
 But I have a long list of technologies I'd like to try and test, so I probably will have a lot to do.

 ## Week 1